Last updated: 01/12/2025

 Companies with involvement* in the development or production of depleted uranium ammunition/armour. |

-^ Revenue is gross revenue in the last full financial year or, where not available, net revenues based on available company filings.
+^ Revenue is gross revenue in the last full financial year or, where not available, net revenue based on available company filings.

 Nuclear weapons |